Electroparichay/oo-javascript-final-project/README.md

-Final project for Object-Oriented Javascript Course on Udacity.
+<h3>Final project for Object-Oriented Javascript Course on Udacity.</h3>

 ![ScreenShot](docs/screenshot.jpg)

+<b>Instructions to run:</b><br>
+After downloading, open the command prompt/terminal and change the directory to the root folder of this repository (i.e., the folder containing index.html).
+Then create a simple HTTP server by running <i><b>python -m SimpleHTTPServer</b></i>.
+Then open your browser and go to <i>localhost:8000</i>.

 Course link: https://www.udacity.com/course/object-oriented-javascript--ud015
 <br>